Petar Stoyanov: Presidency

-On 1 June 1996 Petar Stoyanov won the Union Democratic Forces presidential primary, 1996 with 66% of the 870,000 votes cast and thus became the presidential candidate of the UDF.
+On 1 June 1996 Petar Stoyanov won the 1996 ODS presidential primary with 66% of the 870,000 votes cast and thus became the presidential candidate of the UDF.
 He received a plurality of votes in the first round of the presidential election, ahead of the socialist candidate Ivan Marazov and Bulgarian Business Bloc founder and leader George Ganchev.
 In the second round he defeated Marazov by a margin of 19.5%.

 Stoyanov was sworn in as President on 19 January 1997 and stepped into office on 22 January 1997.
 He was the first Bulgarian Head of State after the Second World War, who had never been a member of the Bulgarian Communist Party.

 At the beginning of his tenure, Petar Stoyanov played a decisive role in one of the most dramatic crisis in the modern history of Bulgaria.
 For over a month, tens of thousands of citizens came out in protest against the Bulgarian Socialist Party (BSP) led government.
 After the resignation of Prime Minister Jean Videnov, the new leader of the BSP, Georgi Parvanov and Videnov's proposed successor as Prime Minister, Nikolay Dobrev, visited the newly elected Head of State with a proposed Cabinet.
 With a majority in the 37th National Assembly, the BSP had the ability to approve the new Cabinet, however President Stoyanov refused to propose it for a vote in Parliament.
 Instead, on the same day, 4 February 1997, he summoned the National Security Consultative Council, which included representatives from all parties represented in Parliament.
 During this Consultative Council the BSP were forced to return the mandate to form a new government, and new elections were scheduled.
 President Stoyanov appointed a Caretaker Government headed by Sofia Mayor Stefan Sofianski, who was a member of the Union of Democratic Forces.
 Subsequently the UDF received a majority in Parliament and formed a government, which would go on to be Bulgaria's first post 1989 government to serve a full term (1997-2001).

 At the request of President Stoyanov, the Caretaker Government officially submitted a request for Bulgaria's membership in NATO.
 Petar Stoyanov also played an important role in resolving the Kosovo crisis, strongly supporting the Alliance.

 During his presidency Bulgaria entered into active negotiations for accession to the European Union and ratified the Council of Europe Framework Convention for the Protection of National Minorities and became a non-permanent member of the United Nations Security Council.